is by no means an exhaustive or complete list. How could it possibly

 - Committed political filmmaker since the early '80s, specialising

-in docos with dramatic elements incorporated.
-One feature in Against
+in docos with dramatic elements incorporated, including the feature Against

 the Innocent (1988).